cosmobiosis/HTAP-python/readme.md

 Testers exposes basic usage of API for lstore database.

-API exposed is within the top level Query abstraction layer while I decided to use five abstraction layers in total.
+API exposed is within the top level Query abstraction layer while I decided to use four abstraction layers in total.

-These five abstraction layers are: Query->Table(manage logic and index)->Cache(Manage in-memory Pages)->Disk Helper(Manage interaction with durable in-disk files)
+These four abstraction layers are: Query->Table(manage logic and index)->Cache(Manage in-memory Pages)->Disk Helper(Manage interaction with durable in-disk files)

 The project also supports concurrent transactions.
 For running any concurrent transaction programs, please use the following pip command to install readerwriterlock python package as the system enviroment requirement.